zuozhenggh/learning-library/data-management-library/goldengate/bigdata/mysql-to-hdfs/mysql-to-hdfs.md

 <copy> info all</copy>
 ````

-**Step 11:** Replicat is now running
+4. Replicat is now running

   ![](./images/B9.png " ")

+## **STEP 6**: Exploring HDFS Target

-**Step 12:** Now that GG processes have been created and started on both the source and target, let us take a look at what is in the HDFS directory – it should be empty.
+1. Now that GG processes have been created and started on both the source and target, let us take a look at what is in the HDFS directory – it should be empty.
 Then we will load some data on the MySQL database ‘ggsource’ and GG will extract and write it to the HDFS target.
 GG will create a subdirectory for each table in the base directory /user/ggtarget.

-**Step 13:** Start a new session, connect to ggadmin/oracle (then click Q to get to a prompt):
+2. Start a new session, connect to ggadmin/oracle (then click Q to get to a prompt):

   ![](./images//b10.png " ")
   ![](./images/b11.png " ")